netscaler/netscaler-k8s-ingress-controller/docs/metrics/promotheus-grafana.md

 **Citrix ADC CPX (east-west) device**:

-To monitor a Citrix ADC CPX (east-west) device, the Citrix ADC metrics exporter is added as a sidecar to the Citrix ADCCPX.The following is a sample YAML file of a Citrix ADC CPX (east-west) device with the exporter as a side car:
+To monitor a Citrix ADC CPX (east-west) device, the Citrix ADC metrics exporter is added as a sidecar to the Citrix ADC CPX.
+The following is a sample YAML file of a Citrix ADC CPX (east-west) device with the exporter as a side car:

 ```YAML
 apiVersion: apps/v1